Category: nec

 Will “Le Chiffre” become a verb?

 Spoiler alert: While it’s hard to imagine that the torture scene in Casino Royale is much of a surprise to anyone, that’s what we’re talking about here.
-So, stop reading here if that sort of discussion might spoil anything for you.

 For the rest of us— I wanted to let you know that the words, “Don’t Le Chiffre me” have already crossed my lips since seeing the latest James Bond 007 film feature yesterday.
 It’s a guy thing, calling someone on what is, I admit, usually a mere verbal jibe.